anxin16/Capstone-Project-2/Capstone-Report/readme.md

 rfr = RandomForestRegressor()
 rfr.fit(X0, y)
 ```
-Here we used model with default parameters.
+Here we use model with default parameters.
 Next we'll tune the parameters of Random Forest model.
+One is max_features, the number of features to consider when looking for the best split.
+The other is n_estimators, the number of trees in the forest.
 ```python
 # max_features = 20
 rfr1 = RandomForestRegressor(max_features=20)